GokselKUCUKSAHIN/go-run-bench/README.md

 [![][workflow-badge]][workflow-actions] [![Release][release-badge]][release] [![][license-badge]][license]

+Go Run Bench is a command-line tool for benchmarking Go tests in specified directories.
+It allows you to execute benchmarks with customizable parameters such as cooldown periods, benchmark durations, and output formats.
+The tool is designed to easily integrate with your workflow for efficient benchmarking and performance analysis.

+## Features:
+- Cooldown: Configure the cooldown period between benchmark runs.
+- Benchmark Duration: Set the duration for each benchmark run.
+- Memory Benchmarking: Optionally include memory usage metrics in the benchmark results.
+- Flexible Output: Save benchmark results in JSON or CSV format.
+- Custom Working Directory: Specify a custom directory to run benchmarks on.
+- This tool is ideal for developers who need a lightweight, configurable solution for running and recording benchmark results in Go projects.

 # Install

 To use this tool, ensure that Go is installed on your system.
 Then, download the repository and follow the build instructions provided in the project.